 Parkinson's disease is the second most common neurodegenerative disorder after Alzheimer's disease, affecting approximately 2% of people age 65 or older.
 It is estimated that more than 1 million people in the United States have Parkinson's disease.

-Clinically, Parkinson's disease is characterized by its predominant motor symptoms, which are the result of a profound deficiency of dopamine neurons in the basal ganglia with degeneration of the substantia nigra pars compacta.
-Tremor, slowness of movement, rigidity, postural instability and a good response to levodopa therapy are displayed; the disease is gradually progressive.
-In most cases, hallmark protein inclusions (Lewy bodies and Lewy neurites.
+Typically defined by characteristic motor dysfunction, Parkinson's disease is a progressive disorder that is a result of profound degeneration of dopamine neurons in the basal ganglia and the substantia nigra pars compacta.
+Clinically, Parkinson's disease is diagnosed when individuals have resting tremor, slowness of movement, rigidity, postural instability and a good response to levodopa therapy.
+Pathologically, neurons from brains of patients with Parkinson's disease contain hallmark protein inclusions in the form of Lewy bodies and Lewy neurites.

-By studying people who have Parkinson's disease and related disorders, the Mayo Parkinson's research group is gaining valuable insight into the etiology of these conditions.
+By studying people who have Parkinson's disease and related disorders, the Mayo Clinic Parkinson's research group is gaining valuable insight into the etiology of these conditions.